mggg/Training_Materials/notebooks/technical/Tech_3_batching/README.md

 - Running a single election in VoteKit (3 min)
 - Running a simple instance of GerryChain and writing to a file (5 min -- script provided)
-- Collecting demographic data with GerryChian (5 min -- script provided)
+- Collecting demographic data with GerryChain (5 min -- script provided)
 - Incorporating GerryChain runs into election runs (10 min)